REGISTER OBJECTIVES, EXPLANATIONS, DEFINITIONS & CONDITIONS

 Some trees are nominated and their locations are a nominator's secret; or are on private property and not viewable by the public; or are inaccessible.
-In cases like this, the tree will be on the website, but the next highest Points tree of the same species that can be seen by the public, may also be listed.
+In cases like this, the tree will be on the website, but the next highest Points tree of the same species that can be seen by the public, will also be listed.

-The Archive register is a secondary register that includes most past-Champions, high scoring trees that are not quite big enough - yet, and other trees of significance that meet no other Objective other than that they are magnificent representatives of their species.
+The Archive Register is a secondary register that includes most past-Champions, high scoring trees that are not quite big enough - yet, and other trees of significance that meet no other objective other than that they are magnificent representatives of their species.
 It falls under the TREE DATA section.